 Why are business processes important?

-Business processes reflect how efficient and effective operations are within a business.
-That ultimately explains how superior the company is.
+Business processes reflect how efficient and effective operations are within a business, which ultimately explains the company’s superiority.

 Superior business processes can be a valuable capability to support competitive advantage.
 For example, a well-defined and effective process enables a company to deliver products on time.
 It can also eliminate unnecessary costs or activities.
 And, finally, it makes business processes effective and efficient along the value chain, enabling companies to create superior value.

 As defined above, a business process is a series of actions or work to achieve the desired result.
-Whereas a business procedure is a defined way to execute a process, usually documented.
-Procedures detail who does and what must be done in each part of the process.
+A business procedure is a defined way to execute a process, usually documented.
+Procedures detail who does what in each part of the process.

-Meanwhile, a business function is an organizational unit within a business to carry out business operations.
-In it, it can involve several business processes and procedures.
+Meanwhile, a business function is an organizational unit within a business that carries out business operations.
+It can involve several business processes and procedures.

 Take customer complaint service in the marketing function as an example.
-It can involve several processes such as establishing and verifying complaints, identifying solutions and providing solutions to resolving complaints.
-Who does and what to do when dealing with customer complaints; it’s all documented in business procedures.
+It can involve several processes, such as establishing and verifying complaints, identifying solutions, and providing solutions to resolving complaints.
+Who does and what to do when dealing with customer complaints is documented in business procedures.

 Business processes can vary between companies.
 It depends on the nature of their business.
 Some may be categorized into the following three groups: